mysociety/pombola/docs/BACKGROUND.md

 #### za-hansard scrapers and importing data

-The scrapers in the za-hansard repository are run from the `bin/update_za_hansard.bash` script.
+The scrapers in the za-hansard app are run from the `bin/update_za_hansard.bash` script.
 It first updates the SayIt people from Pombola, in case people have been updated or created in the Pombola admin.
 Then it asks popolo-name-resolver to repopulate Elasticsearch with name variants.
 Then the various scrapers are run.

-The za-hansard repository is not in a good state at the moment because of the following reasons:
+The za-hansard app is not in a good state at the moment because of the following reasons:

 1. The tests don't pass.